 Peripheral neuropathy in pregnancy can result from nerve compression related to the body’s changes.
-Neuropathy is common during pregnancy.
+Neuropathy is during pregnancy.

 Tarsal tunnel syndrome causes heel numbness in pregnant women, as it does in other people.
 Symptoms usually clear up after the baby is born.
 Most neuropathies during pregnancy are reversible.

 Some nerve injuries occur during labor, especially prolonged labor, when a local anesthetic (epidural) is used.
 This is very rare.
-A 2015 study reported that out of 2,615 women who received epidural anesthesia during delivery, only one had numb heels after delivery.
+A reported that out of 2,615 women who received epidural anesthesia during delivery, only one had numb heels after delivery.